-Use the cursor buttons, data dial, or DEC and INC buttons to select the voice you want to copy the data from (and the element when copying element data).
+Use the cursor buttons, data dial, or DEC and INC buttons to select the voice you want to copy the data from.

-- At this point you can play the keyboard to hear how the voice will sound after the specified data is copied before actually copying the data. - The voice/element preceded by an asterisk (\) in the copy window is the current voice/element.
-If you select this voice/element as the copy source the pre-edit data will be copied, thus restoring the specified data to its original values.
+At this point you can play the keyboard to hear how the voice will sound after the specified data is copied before actually copying the data.

-- Press F6 under "123..." to display the voices in numerical order, or F7 under "ABC..." to display the voices in alphabetical order.
-Sometimes it may take a few seconds to sort the data as specified the "Now Sorting!" message will appear during the sort operation. - Pressing a voice bank button A through H instantly moves the cursor to the first voice in that bank. - When copying element data in a 2-element voice "E1" or "E2" will appear above F3 this will be the name of the element not currently being edited.
-In this case the F3 function button can be pressed to copy the data from the second element to the element being edited.
+- The voice/element preceded by an asterisk () in the copy window is the current voice/element.
+If you select this voice/element as the copy source the pre-edit data will be copied, thus restoring the specified data to its original values. - Press F6 under "123..." to display the voices in numerical order, or F7 under "ABC..." to display the voices in alphabetical order.
+Sometimes it may take a few seconds to sort the data as specified the "Now sorting!" message will appear during the sort operation. - Pressing a voice bank button A through D instantly moves the cursor to the first voice in that bank.